Approximating Fixpoints of Approximated Functions

-Finally, to match reinforcement learning algorithms more closely we will look into chaotic respectively asynchronous iteration \cite{c:asynchronous-fixed-point,FROMMER2000201} where one can iterate at different speeds at various states.
-This is useful when we traverse an MDP or stochastic system and want to make updates on-the-fly and locally whenever we obtain a better estimate.
+To properly match reinforcement learning algorithms we will look into chaotic and asynchronous iteration~\cite{c:asynchronous-fixed-point,FROMMER2000201} where one can iterate at different speeds at various states.
+This is useful when traversing an MDP or stochastic system, making updates on-the-fly and locally when better estimates are obtained.

-Furthermore we will investigate how to iterate to the greatest fixpoint rather than the least, either by dualizing or adapting ideas from \cite{KIM200551,hz:modified-mann-iteration} on iterating to the closest fixpoint to a given value.
-Including rewards from different lattices is also a direction of future work.
-For instance, it could be useful to include negative rewards.
+We will also investigate how to iterate to the greatest fixpoint rather than the least, either by dualizing or adapting ideas from \cite{KIM200551,hz:modified-mann-iteration} on iterating to the fixpoint closest to a given value.
+Including rewards from different domains, such as negative rewards, is also a direction of future work.

 We plan to identify more cases where approximated fixpoint iteration works out of the box.
-For instance, we considered simple stochastic games in \Cref{se:mann-error-algo}, but there we needed a way to enforce fast convergence, by iterating not with all functions, but with a selected subsequence.
-We will investigate the question whether the case of simple stochastic games (and related application scenarios) works with the standard iteration scheme.
-Due to the counterexample in \Cref{ex:cex-flip-map} it is clear that this will not be true for all approximated functions, but we plan to find weaker requirements than the current ones.
+For instance, we mentioned that simple stochastic games are covered by the results in \Cref{se:mann-error-algo}, but there we needed a way to enforce fast convergence.
+We will investigate whether the case of simple stochastic games (and related applications) works with the standard iteration scheme.
+Due to \Cref{ex:cex-flip-map} it is clear that this will not be true for all approximated functions, but we plan to find requirements weaker than the current ones.